What vaccines does your child need and when?

 Additional vaccines available for purchase

 Children may also benefit from additional vaccines that are available for purchase, such as vaccines that protect against hepatitis A and additional types of meningococcal bacteria.
-View these resources from the BC Pediatric Society to learn more about non-publicly funded vaccines.
+Go to the BC Pediatric Society to learn more about non-publicly funded vaccines.

 If you are travelling with your child, your child may require vaccines to protect against diseases that are rare in Canada but common in other parts of the world.
 Find information on travel vaccines here.